Deadliest cities to drive in during Thanksgiving weekend

-Don’t be a turkey and compare your car insurance options
+Don’t be a turkey.
+Compare your car insurance options.

-While car insurance can’t stop you from getting into an accident this turkey day, it can protect you from the financial consequences.
-But, you need to make sure you’ve got the right level of coverage by reviewing your coverage option and compare car insurance companies to find the best deal on rates.
+While car insurance can’t stop you from getting into an accident over Thanksgiving weekend, it can protect you from the financial consequences.
+Make sure you’ve got the right level of coverage by reviewing your coverage option and compare car insurance companies to find the best deal on rates.